devstaff-crete/DevStaff-Heraklion/Sponsors.md

 Get in contact with us (at [info@devstaff.gr](mailto:info@devstaff.gr?subject:Swag%20Sponsorship)) to discuss swag pack opportunities.
 Please note that depending on the amount, we will publicly thank you in a number of next meetups.
 For example:

-* Around 100 EUR on swag packs - i.e. awareness for you for ONE meetup.
+* Around 200 EUR on swag packs - i.e. awareness for you for ONE meetup.
-* Around 200 EUR on swag packs - i.e. awareness for you for TWO meetups.
+* Around 500 EUR on swag packs - i.e. awareness for you for THREE meetups.
-* Around 400 EUR on swag packs - i.e. awareness for you for FOUR meetups.
+* Around 1000 EUR on swag packs - i.e. awareness for you for SIX meetups.

-The list below describes the awareness benefits that our branding sponsor receives in return:
-* leaflets (can be left on a table at entrance),
-* "Thank you" message by organizers during Meetup (not by company),
-* "Thank you" message during Swag Pack draw
-* "Thank you" mention in our social media.
+See the section "Awareness benefits" for more details on awareness benefits.
+Additionally, we will thank you during any Swag Pack lottery in the sponsored meetups.

 Note: the invoices will be issued directly to the sponsoring company by our own suppliers.